 Mercury is also at the root of the theory that silver dental fillings increase the risk of AD.
 Silver fillings are made of an amalgam mixture that typically contains about 50 percent mercury, 35 percent silver and 15 percent tin.
-But, once again, studies show no relationship to AD.
-The most recent study was conducted in 2003 and published in the New England Journal of Medicine, which found no connection between mercury-containing dental fillings and AD or other neurological diseases.
+But, once again, studies show

-Lastly, in May 2006, the U.S. Food and Drug Administration (FDA) reported that of the more than 100 laboratory and clinical studies conducted to determine if aspartame causes memory loss, none had presented any scientific evidence of it.4
+Lastly, in May 2006, the U.S. Food and Drug Administration (FDA) reported that of the more than 100 laboratory and clinical studies conducted to determine if aspartame causes memory loss, none had presented any scientific evidence of it.